 The lower the grit, the more abrasive it is and better for rougher surfaces.
-The drum sander can touch up and smooth the surface of workpieces, but it can also take a bit off the thickness.
+You can use drum sander to touch up and smoothen the surface of workpieces, but it can also take a bit off the thickness.
 The first pass is where users adjust the height, and it’s also where you can set it to thin out your piece in a single pass.

 As for planers, it can do wonders on misshapen wood with its primary purpose to reshape and cut wood to a better thickness to work with.
 They usually run on a higher motor power compared to a drum sander, and they take off more wood with one pass.